carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 {: .language-python}

 This file contains a relatively large number of crop field parcels.
-Directly loading the a large file to memory can be slow.
-If the Area of Interest (AoI) is small, we cam define a bounding box of the AoI, and  only read the data within the extent of the bounding box.
+Directly loading a large file to memory can be slow.
+If the Area of Interest (AoI) is small, we can define a bounding box of the AoI, and only read the data within the extent of the bounding box.

 ~~~
 # Define bounding box